 You simply cross the border into the Republic of Uzupis by bridge.

 Uzupis has its own president, its own flag, anthem and even a 41 point Uzupis Republic Constitution!
-You can also spend the fake Uzupis currency Uzas on April Fool’s Day – the country’s national day.
+You can also spend the Uzupis currency Uzas on April Fool’s Day – the country’s national day!
+It’s no joke!

 While staying at the Litinterp Guest House in the Old Town, I made Uzupis a priority.
 So I got my passport ready, my camera fully charged as I headed across the border into the Republic of Uzupis while remaining inside the same city, Vilnius!

 1. Uzupis Gatve/Uzupis Street

 Uzupis Gatve is the main street which runs through the country, it starts off where the bridge and Republic of Uzupis sign sits and runs right up the hill and further afield.
 It’s a good street to get your bearings and a few of the main sights are also on this main street.

 Uzupis Gatve/Uzupis Street is also where the main bus service through the country runs, connecting back into Vilnius, Lithuania.

 2. Uzupis Constitution Wall